by Khana Dias

 - Twice a day he was taking Oxylent in a 2cup glass of water.

-- 2 or 3 times a day he would take a small pinch of Makai sea salt, let it dissolve in his mouth then drank water after.
+- 3 times a day he would take a small pinch of Makai sea salt, let it dissolve in his mouth then drank water after.
 This helps to absorb the water into the body more efficiently.
 For more information of the importance of water & salt in our bodies click here (lecture by Barbara O'neill)

 - Lemon tea that we made from lemon peels and added Raw Local Honey to it.